The Cavern Club: Tributes

 Tribute clubs exist in Dallas, Buenos Aires, Wellington, Exeter, Costa Teguise in Lanzarote, and formerly in Tokyo and Adelaide.
-A similar looking club was also featured in the opening sequence of the film Across the Universe, in homage to the Beatles' beginnings, though the club's name was never mentioned.
-The footage for this scene was actually shot in The Cavern Club itself.
-The Cavern Club is the first playable location in The Beatles: Rock Band.
+A similar looking club was also featured in the opening sequence of the 2007 film Across the Universe, in homage to the Beatles' beginnings, though the club's name was never mentioned.
+The footage for this scene was actually shot in the Cavern Club itself.
+The Cavern Club is the first playable location in the 2009 rhythm game The Beatles: Rock Band.

 The Hard Rock Cafe restaurant and hotel chain owns the trademark to the "Cavern Club" name in the US.
 When the Hard Rock Cafe was built in Boston in 1991, it included a brick Cavern Club cellar that was a reproduction of the Liverpool club, including a stage for local bands.
 In 2006, the Boston restaurant moved to a new location, and although the new restaurant still has a "Cavern Club" performing area, it bears no resemblance to the Liverpool cellar.
 In 2014, a lawsuit was filed to revoke Hard Rock's trademark on the Cavern Club name.

 It also had a cameo in two John Lennon biopics, 2000's In His Life: The John Lennon Story and 2009's Nowhere Boy, as well as the movie Across the Universe.

 The poet Roger McGough mentioned the club in his poem "Let Me Die A Youngman's Death": "Or when I'm 104 / and banned from the Cavern / may my mistress / catching me in bed with her daughter / and fearing for her son / cut me up into little pieces and throw away every piece but one."

-Norwegian Cruise Lines have Cavern Clubs on three of their liners, the Norwegian Bliss, Norwegian Joy and the Norwegian Epic, which showcase Beatles tribute bands.
+Norwegian Cruise Lines have Cavern Clubs on four of their liners, the Norwegian Bliss, Norwegian Joy, Norwegian Encore, and the Norwegian Epic, which showcase Beatles tribute bands.